AdamStuckert/BIOL4324/Lab_assignments/3_GitHub.md

 You will follow this [GitHub tutorial to start](https://docs.github.com/en/get-started/using-github/hello-world).
 Work through these steps to see how GitHub works on your web browser.
 I think actually seeing the process is helpful.

 Next, you will read this second [GitHub tutorial](https://docs.github.com/en/get-started/using-git/about-git) to continue learning about Git, GitHub, and version control.
 You'll see why it is useful and helpful.
-Stop when you get to the examples with code, you will return here to work on a tutorial I provide you (based on the ones by GitHub, might as well use the training from the experts :) ).
+Stop when you get to the examples with code, you will return here to work on a tutorial I provide you (based on the ones by GitHub, might as well use the training from the experts :smile: ).

 ## Create a new repository via command line